 Forbes magazine has identified raw milk as one of the healthiest foods on the planet.
 Such high profile media is an indication that this most traditional of foods is increasingly displacing factory milk which triggers allergies and lactose intolerance for many.
 Contrary to popular belief, raw milk is one of the safest foods to consume.
 This is due to the benefits of modern technology including flash refrigeration and sterilized, automatic milking machines which have reduced the risk of foodborne pathogens to a minimal level.

 Raw milk is one of the most beneficial foods children can consume during their growing years, strengthening their immune system for life.
 The Journal of Allergy and Clinical Immunology published a study which found that “exposure to farm milk in early life and consumption of raw farm milk have been associated with a reduced asthma and atopy risk, and it has been suggested that this protection might be mediated through receptors of the innate immune system.”

 Not all raw milk is created equally.
 In other words, the living conditions of the dairy cows, what they eat, and the drugs (if any) they are subjected to can all greatly affect not just whether the raw milk is safe to consume, but also whether it is actually nutritious.

-When cows are eating green grass, not subjected to hormones and other drugs, and the milk is procured in a clean environment, raw milk is one of the most nutrient dense foods to consume.
+When cows are eating green grass, not subjected to hormones and other drugs, and the milk is procured in a clean environment, raw milk is one of the most nutrient-dense foods to consume.
 In fact, early humans recognized the superior nutrient of raw milk.
-It sustained them for millenia via dairy herds until the advent of agriculture added additional foodways allowing the nomadic existence of humankind to end (source).
+It sustained them for millennia via dairy herds until the advent of agriculture added additional foodways allowing the nomadic existence of humankind to end (source).

 Is Raw Milk Good for You?